Fix Google Crawling Issues on your Website

 Using sitemaps helps search engines understand the structure of your site and discover the most significant pages.
 As a result, a problem with your sitemap may be preventing Google from crawling your web pages.

-Sitemaps are automatically generated for some websites by some hosting providers.
-A sitemap generator can be used to construct your own if your website lacks one.
 Once you have an XML file of your sitemap, upload it to Google Search Console GSC.

-3. Irrelevant or Missing Pages
+4. Irrelevant or Missing Pages

 Each website has a limited crawl budget.
 If yours has too many irrelevant pages, you’ll run out.
 Make sure Google’s bots are reaching your most important pages by going through your website and deleting any that aren’t relevant.

 For example, if you have similar or duplicate content on landing pages, you may be exhausting your crawl budget on pages with little to no SEO benefit.

 Similarly, missing pages can cause you problems.
 When visitors land on a page that doesn’t exist, they get a 404 error page.
 This is fairly common on e-commerce sites, especially, which are subject to changing deals and inventories.

 For Google to effectively crawl your website, you will need to add any currently missing pages.